 \subsection{Illustrative insights}

-We propose ablations and analyses to build intuition around our proposed method.
-In particular, we aim to highlight {how temporal smoothing works} and {why it outperforms other training approaches for early prediction tasks}.
+We propose ablations to build intuition around our proposed method.
+In particular, we aim to understand how temporal smoothing works and why it outperforms other training approaches for early prediction tasks.